nickbryanmiller/CAP3032Processing/Final/Final_Project/README.txt

 Title:
-To Be Determined
+Survivor

 Description:
 This is a infinite scroller style game (it continues until you die).
-It is a spin off of the Disney movies.
+It is has three levels and level two is a spin off of Aladdin (Disney Movie).
-You play as an object and the goal is to dodge enemy objects.
+You play as an object (boat, carpet, or car) and the goal is to dodge enemy objects (icebergs, clouds, or rocks).
 These enemy objects will slide at you with a constant speed.

-If you get one of the special perks you can fight back for a limited time.
+The User Manual is found in the MANUAL.txt

+The Final Report is found in the REPORT.txt